crosstheages/public-data/patch-notes.md

   - Opponent card placement is now animated.
   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.

+## 0.16.6753 Patch

+`2023-10-11 12:00 UTC`

+### Changes

+- Crafting
+  - Reworked the merge screen to allow merges with more than 2 cards.
+You now have to select the Combo you want to craft, and then select the cards that you want to add in the craft of the combo.
+  - This is just a first step: The power-up and Awakening will be reworked in the same style.
+- Adventure Mode
+  - Added Recommanded deck power on the Dungeon selection screen to give a better idea of what you need to have to win that duel.
+  - The tab you were at is now remembered when leaving the Adventure mode and you directly go to that tab when re-entering the Adventure mode.
+- Cards
+  - Animation Levels
+    - Due to technical constraints, we are reducing the total number of animation levels from 5 to 3.
+As such, we are removing the current Animation Level 1 and are giving for free to everyone what used to be Animation Level 2.
+We are doing the same with Animation Level 2 and 3, which means that if you bought the Level 2 previously you directly get what used to be the Level 3 !
+The old Level 4 (new Level 3) will be available after Mantris.
+    - Examples :
+      - I previously had a card with Animation Level 1 -> I have the same card that is still Animation Level 1 but the art is the old Animation Level 2.
+      - I previously had a card with Animation Level 2 -> I have the same card that is still Animation Level 2 but the art is the old Animation Level 3.
+  - Updated the Artwork for 3 standard field cards (Alvilid (133), Acongua (134) and Nepthys (136))

+### Fixes

+- Collection
+  - Fixed an issue with the Duplicate and Export deck functionality.
+- Interface
+  - Fixed an issue with Adventure General Mission display.
+- Custom Lobby
+  - Fixed an issue with the Lobby creation.

 ## 0.16.6664 Patch